 Since these fees are unique to each franchise opportunity, make sure you get clarification on them during the discovery session.

 The process to becoming part of a Coverall commercial cleaning franchise starts with attending a discovery session, just with like any franchisor.
-You’ll receive details on the model, and an overview of the support Coverall provides to franchisees.
+You’ll receive details on the commercial cleaning model, and an overview of the support Coverall provides to franchisees.
 You’ll also become more familiar with the timeline to ownership, and the actions needed to make your dream of owning a business become a reality.
 Remember that becoming a commercial cleaning franchise owner is not an overnight process.
 It takes time, training, and dedication to make your business operational.
-In our opinion, it all starts with a virtual or in-person franchise business presentation, so contacting us to book your session is the best first step.
+In our opinion, it all starts with a virtual or in-person franchise business presentation.
+Contact us today to get started!

 Becoming part of a franchise is a big step that should be carefully considered.
 Make sure you follow these initial steps to fully vet your opportunity:

 Once you have these crucial pieces of information, you can make an informed decision on the best franchise option for you.
-If you are considering a commercial cleaning franchise, our franchise brochure can give you an overview of what to expect as an independent business owner with Coverall.
-Schedule a meeting to learn more.
+If you are considering a commercial cleaning franchise, our franchise guide can give you an overview of what to expect as an independent business owner with Coverall.
+Contact us to learn more.